discursus-data/saf_gdelt/README.md

 # discursus_gdelt
-GDELT mining package for the discursus core project
+GDELT mining package for the discursus framework

 # How to use this package
 ## Core Framework